-The purpose of testing, in general, is to improve results – whether that be site engagement, form completions, ecommerce sales, etc. However, if we’re not smart about our testing plan then we will end up with inconclusive tests, failed tests and tests that have no impact on bottom-line business results.
+The purpose of website testing, in general, is to improve results – whether that be site engagement, form completions, ecommerce sales, etc. However, if we’re not smart about our testing plan then we will end up with inconclusive tests, failed tests and tests that have no impact on bottom-line business results.
 Consider the following examples that illustrate this:

 Let’s imagine that we are a B2B company looking to drive more leads and inquires through form submissions.
 We set up our testing plan and methodology, have a thorough approach were we will test various elements on the page including the lay-out, imagery, supporting text, the form itself – number of fields etc.